A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 Although neutrino decoupling is not described by a unique $T_{\rm dec}$, it can be approximated as an instantaneous process.
 In this simple but reasonably accurate approximation, the spectrum is preserved after decoupling, because the number density of non-interacting neutrinos has remained constant in any co-moving volume since decoupling.
 Shortly after neutrino decoupling the temperature drops below the electron mass, favoring $e^{\pm}$ annihilations into photons over their production.
 If one assumes that this entropy transfer did not affect the neutrinos because they were already completely decoupled, it is easy to find that the ratio between the temperatures of relic photons and neutrinos is $T_\gamma/T_\nu=(11/4)^{1/3}\simeq 1.40102$.
 It turns out that neutrino decoupling and $e^{\pm}$ annihilations are sufficiently close in time so that some relic electron-neutrino interactions exist.
 These processes are more efficient for larger neutrino energies, leading to non-thermal distortions in the neutrino spectra at the per cent level, and to a smaller increase of the co-moving photon temperature~\cite{Mangano:2005cc}.
 These changes slightly enhance the contribution of relic neutrinos to the total energy density.
 In practice, these distortions only have small consequences on the evolution of cosmological perturbations, and for many purposes they can be safely neglected.

 The neutrino number density, inferred from the Fermi-Dirac spectrum and $T_\nu$, is equal today to $113$ neutrinos and antineutrinos of each flavor per cm$^{3}$.
 The energy density for massive neutrinos must be calculated numerically at each time, because they contribute initially to radiation, but they behave as matter after the non-relativistic transition.
-In units of the critical value, the present energy density of neutrinos is $\Omega_{\nu} = \rho_\nu/\rho^0_{\rm c} = \sum m_\nu/93.14\,h^2$~eV (i.e.\ of order unity for eV masses), where $\sum m_\nu$ includes the mass of all the neutrino states that are non-relativistic today.
-Taking into account the results of neutrino oscillation experiments, as well as the bounds from neutrinoless double beta decay and tritium beta decay experiments, the possible present values of $\Omega_\nu$ are restricted to the approximate range $0.0013\, (0.0022) \lesssim \Omega_{\nu} \lesssim 0.13$ for NO (IO), where we already included that $h\approx 0.7$.
+In units of the critical value, the present energy density of neutrinos is $\Omega_{\nu} = \rho_\nu/\rho^0_{\rm c} = \sum m_\nu/93.14\,h^2$~eV (i.e.\ of order unity for eV masses), where $\sum m_\nu$ includes the mass of all the neutrino states that are non-relativistic today.\footnote{Alternatively, one could state $\Omega_{\nu} =\sum m_\nu/94.10\,h^2$~eV for exactly $N_\nu=3$ neutrino flavours, which may be more appropriate given that the true value of $N_{\rm eff}$, to be defined in the next subsection, is not unknown.
+See Ref.~\cite{Grohs:2015tfy} for more detailed explanations.} Taking into account the results of neutrino oscillation experiments, as well as the bounds from neutrinoless double beta decay and tritium beta decay experiments, the possible present values of $\Omega_\nu$ are restricted to the approximate range $0.0013\, (0.0022) \lesssim \Omega_{\nu} \lesssim 0.13$ for NO (IO), where we already included that $h\approx 0.7$.